 Self-education not only improves your knowledge but aids in improving self-esteem by helping you accept your diagnosis.
-Often it’s easy to have a mixture of feelings upon diagnosis that includes anger, shame, and loneliness.
+So often, it’s easy to have a mixture of feelings upon diagnosis, including anger, shame, and loneliness.
 However, the more you learn about bipolar and its’ effect on your mental health aids you in managing your condition.

-As it pertains to supporting a family member or close friend that’s newly diagnosed, self-education can lead you to confront your implicit bias towards the disease.
+As it pertains to supporting a family member or close friend that’s newly diagnosed, self-education can lead you to confront your implicit bias toward the disease.
 Furthermore, you can unpack the lies that societal stigma, ignorance, and prejudice bipolar patients encounter.
 There are numerous classes for those living with family members or friends that have bipolar.
-You’re able to work through your frustrations and many of the difficulties that come with maintaining a happy relationship with your family member or friend.
+As a result, you can work through your frustrations and difficulties with maintaining a happy relationship with your family member or friend.

 Routines And Schedules Create Stability And Improve Moods

 Prioritizing the creation of routines and sticking to a regular schedule helps create stability and structure.
-This is an important management tool since bipolar episodes can be triggered by a chaotic lifestyle that doesn’t have a set rhythm.
+This is an important management tool since bipolar episodes can be triggered by a chaotic lifestyle with no set rhythm.

 Creating a sleep routine with specific sleep and wake cycles can ensure that you’re getting adequate rest.
 Ideally, seven to eight hours of sleep is recommended for healthy adults.
-Additionally, set routines ensure that you’re taking your medication on time and not forgetting or skipping doses.
-Setting an alarm that goes off or associating a specific behavior with taking your medication can help with adherence.
-Aim to take your medication at the same time every day for the best results.
+Additionally, routines ensure you take your medication on time and do not forget or skip doses.
+For example, setting an alarm that goes off or associating a specific behavior with taking your medication can help adherence.
+Finally, aim to take your medicines at the same time every day for the best results.

 Healthy Coping Mechanisms Are An Integral Part Of Recovery

-Healthy coping mechanisms are an integral part of recovery because they teach you how to pivot and adapt to life changes and stressors.
-Learning the skills necessary to handle events that trigger episodes allows you to diffuse the severity of a manic/hypomanic or depressive episode.
+Healthy coping mechanisms are integral to recovery because they teach you to pivot and adapt to life changes and stressors.
+Learning the skills necessary to handle events that trigger episodes allows you to diffuse the severity of a manic, hypomanic or depressive episode.

 Additionally, you can predict patterns or cycles of behavior that lead to episodes and eliminate these behavioral triggers.
 An example of behavioral patterns that trigger episodes could be regular alcohol abuse or drugs to manage stress or anxiety.
 Instead of relying on these unhealthy habits, find coping mechanisms that help you deal with the stress, hurt, or frustration you’re dealing with.